roti/lut/README.md

 }
 ```

-The annotation transforms the trait with a macro.
-It provides implementations for the methods, adds a `copy` method, and two `apply` methods in the companion object, one for creating instances from maps, and one for creating instances from individual fields.
+The annotation transforms the trait with a macro so that it can be used like a case class.
+It provides:
+* implementations for the abstract methods
+* a `copy` method, like the one available in case classes
+* an `apply` method in the companion object, like the one available in case classes
+* an additional `apply` method, to create instances from a `Map[String, Any]`
+* an `unapply` method for deconstructing instances into the individual fields

 Now `Employee` can be used as if it were a fully implemented class:

 ```scala